Rethinking Education for an AI-Driven Future: Key Insights from the Eton Star Partnership Conference

 - Mar 26

-- 3 min read
+- 4 min read

-Recently, Lauren, CEO of the Young Entrepreneurs Academy, attended the Eton Star Partnership Conference - a gathering of education leaders, policymakers, and practitioners focused on one critical question: how do we better prepare young people for the future?
+We were invited to take part in the Eton Star Partnership Conference - a gathering of education leaders, policymakers, and practitioners focused on one critical question: how do we better prepare young people for the future?

-Bringing together expertise from Eton College and Star Academies, the conference centred on combining research and real-world practice to shape education policy that genuinely improves student outcomes.
+The conference centred on combining research and real-world practice to shape education policy that genuinely improves student outcomes.

 The Reality: A Changing World, A Lagging System

 A consistent theme throughout the conference was clear - the world is changing faster than education systems are adapting.
+With AI already reshaping how young people learn, think, and work, students are navigating a landscape where:

 Technology is embedded in everyday life